 Reasons to not add the “I”:

 - The fear of intersex being mixed up as a gender identity or a sexual orientation problem.
+Which can be easily resolved by educating.

 - Some intersex people consider themselves a disorder of sex development still, or a medical condition, and are happy with their intersex diagnosis and don’t feel their diagnosis has anything to do with being LGBTQ+ or being a sexual minority.